ThDilos/ThDilos.Fox.Origin/README.md

 	Unable to fall asleep when light level > 5.
 	Unable to fall asleep when exposed to sky.

+	When you go invisible with Active Skill 2 Hunt, wolves and polar bears will not mad at you, so that you can breed them.(You still fear the tamed wolf tho)

 -Passive Skill 4
 	**Fluffy**